Westpac Logo

 Westpac Emblem

-The visual identity of the Australian bank moved from complex forms to simple ones.
+The Australian bank’s visual identity moved from complex forms to simple ones.
 While the debut logo featured many local talismans and heraldry, now everything is limited to one stylized letter.
-“W” looks like a blossoming flower with three petals: straight central and oblique lateral ones.
-They are made in the form of geometric shapes – a rectangle and a parallelepiped, which do not touch at the bottom.
+“W” looks like a blossoming flower with three petals: straight central and oblique lateral.
+They are made of geometric shapes—a rectangle and a parallelepiped, which do not touch at the bottom.

 Westpac Symbol

 The color palette is more stable.
-It at any time consisted of bright shades of red with a bias in orange or scarlet.
-They have now added dark gray and black to them.
+It has always consisted of bright shades of red with a bias in orange or scarlet.
+They have now added dark gray and black to it.
 The background is usually white, but versions are also available with a black backing.

 What does the Westpac logo mean?